autowarefoundation/autoware/planning/behavior_velocity_stop_line_module/README.md

 - Gets a stop line from map information.
 - insert a stop point on the path from the stop line defined in the map and the ego vehicle length.
 - Sets velocities of the path after the stop point to 0[m/s].
-- Release the inserted stop velocity when the vehicle stops within a radius of 2[m] from the stop point.
+- Release the inserted stop velocity when the vehicle stops at the stop point for `stop_duration_sec` seconds.

 #### Flowchart